enkidevs/curriculum/react/tips/common-mistakes-in-react/current-state-and-next-state.md

 };
 ```

 This code generates new state based on its current value, which might contain old data.
-To reliably update the state based on its latest value you should use the functional form of `setState`:
+To reliably update the state based on its latest value you should use the function form of `setState`:

 ```js
 increaseAge = () => {